nandosobral03/git-copycat/README.md

 2. Analyzes existing commits in your target repository
 3. Creates empty backdated commits to match the source contribution count

-The tool is **idempotent** you can run it multiple times safely.
+The tool is **idempotent**: you can run it multiple times safely.
 It only creates the commits needed to match the source, skipping dates that already have enough commits.

 Commits look like this:
 ```